Architecture

 - Call your LLM and stream the response

-UnRAG handles step 2.
+Unrag handles step 2.
 Everything else is your code, using whatever patterns and libraries you prefer.